mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 support), Mechanic

-Checking equipment status, understanding how salvageable or available life support systems from vehicles can be optimised for use in the conditions.
+Checking equipment status, understanding how salvageable or available life support systems from vehicles can be optimized for use in the conditions.
 Investigate Assessing specifics of local circumstances.
 Finding clues relating to the environment and inhabitants.
 Leadership Each level of Leadership can be used to reduce the Stress Level by 1.
 Successful Leadership rolls help inspire and motivate others in managing the Survival Strategy